Geodesics and nodal sets of Laplace eigenfunctions on hyperbolic manifolds: The proof of Theorem

 Given a totally geodesic hypersurface $M \subset \Hbf^n/\Gamma$, let $\widetilde{M}$ denote a lift to $\Hbf^n$.
 Since each lift differs by an element of $\Gamma$, the group $\Gamma(M)$ generated by $\Gamma$ and $r_{\widetilde{M}}$ does not depend on the lift of $M$.

-Suppose that a nonconstant eigenfunction $f$ (or its gradient) vanishes on a totally geodesic immersed hypersurface $M$.
-Since $\tf$ is nonconstant, Lemma \ref{lem:reflection} implies that $\Gamma_{\tf}$ is discrete and hence so is $\Gamma(M)$.
+Suppose that a nonconstant eigenfunction $f$ (or its normal derivative) vanishes on a totally geodesic immersed hypersurface $M$.
+Since its lift, $\tf$, to $\Hbb^n$ is nonconstant, Lemma \ref{lem:reflection} implies that $\Gamma_{\tf}$ is discrete and hence so is $\Gamma(M)$.
 Therefore, $N(X)$ is at most the number, $N'(X)$, of totally geodesic immersed hypersurfaces $M$ such that $\Gamma(M)$ is discrete.

-We will show that $N'(X)$ is finite in two steps.
-First, we will bound the number, $N^*(X)$, of distinct discrete groups $\Gamma(M)$ that arise from totally geodesic immersed hypersufaces $M \subset X$.
-Then we will show that only finitely many hypersurfaces $M$ determine the same group $\Gamma(M)$.